The Therapeutic Value of the Group

 These social communication skills may be taken for granted by some, but I had been abusing alcohol and drugs since my early teens, had very poor self- esteem, and had not developed these skills naturally during my active addiction years.

-Being a member of an AA group also promotes a feeling of belonging, which is important for one’s self-esteem and emotional health, as humans are social beings and need social attachments.
-Twelve Step groups and their social nature are a great antidote to the social isolation often created by alcoholism and other addictions.
+Becoming a member of an AA group also promotes a feeling of belonging, which is important for self-esteem and emotional health as humans are social beings and need social attachments.
+These groups and their social nature are a great antidote to the social isolation often created by alcoholism and other addictions.

-The sharing of experience, strength and hope in AA meetings can provide an opportunity for catharsis, as a space to vent and explore feelings while being listened to by others.
-This group format is particularly important for individuals who have a history of social isolation, and are used to shutting off emotions through alcohol and other drug misuse.
+The sharing of experience, strength and hope in AA meetings can provide an opportunity for catharsis.
+The group offers a space to vent and explore feelings while being listened to by others.
+This group format is particularly important for individuals who have a history of social isolation and are used to shutting off emotions through alcohol and other drug misuse.

-In general, group members are listened to with respect, understanding and compassion while sharing in meetings and this process facilitates improvements in self-awareness and self-acceptance; particularly when combined with supportive feedback from other group members at the end of the meeting.
+In general, group members are listened to with respect, understanding and compassion while sharing in meetings, and this process facilitates improvements in self-awareness and self-acceptance; particularly when combined with supportive feedback from others at the end of the meeting.

 During the earlier stages of my own recovery, I found being able to share my feelings honestly and openly within the AA group, both during the meetings and afterwards with group members, essential in my efforts to remain sober.

-As someone who suffers with Co-occurring disorders which impact upon my emotional wellbeing, I needed to communicate my distress with others as a form of release and coping strategy; and as a way of reaching out for support from other group members.
-Sharing my suffering within the AA group, and the resulting support I received from others, quite often enable me not to take a drink or other drug in order to cope.
+As someone who suffers with co-occurring disorders which impact upon my emotional well-being, I needed to communicate my distress to others as a form of release and as a coping strategy; a way of reaching out for support from other group members.
+Sharing my suffering within the AA group, and the support I received, enabled me not to take that first drink or another drug to cope instead.

-I now find it very satisfying to be able to emotionally support other group members, particularly those in early recovery or group members suffering from Co-occurring illnesses.
+I now find it very satisfying to be able to emotionally support other group members, particularly those in early recovery or those suffering from co-occurring illnesses.